Skip to content

 Why motivation matters in a school

-Workers who are not well motivated tend to have high rates of absenteeism, arrive late, produce poor quality output, be careless, losses, accidents, damages, be slow to react.
+Workers who are not well motivated tend to have high rates of absenteeism, arrive late, produce poor-quality output, become careless (with losses, accidents, and damage), and react slowly.

 The contrast is sharp.
 The same staff member, motivated or not, produces very different work.
 A school with mostly motivated staff is a different place from a school with mostly unmotivated staff, even with the same formal structures.